chef/supermarket/README.md

 1. Upload the supermarket cookbook to your Chef server.

-        $ knife upload supermarket -o path-to-supermarket-repo/chef/cookbooks
+        $ knife cookbook upload supermarket -o path-to-supermarket-repo/chef/cookbooks

 1. Bootstrap a server as a new node.

         $ knife bootstrap someserver.com -u some-user -N some-node

-1. Within your node _you must_ set a postgres username, password, default database, devise secret key and a secret key base.

-        {
-          "postgres": {
-            "user": "some-user",
-            "password": "some-password",
-            "database": "some-database"
-          },
-          "secret_key_base": "some-secret",
-          "devise_secret_key": "some-secret"
-        }

-_You'll also most likely want to add other configuration to your node, reference `chef/cookbooks/templates/default/.env.erb` for other environment variables that can be set._
+1. Change the defaults in `chef/data_bags/apps/supermarket.json` and upload this databag to your Chef server.

+        $ knife data bag from file apps path-to-supermarket-repo/chef/data_bags

 1. Add the supermarket cookbook to your newly bootstraped nodes run list.

         $ knife node run_list add some-node 'recipe[supermarket]'

+1. Override any default attributes found in `chef/cookbooks/supermarket/attributes/default.rb` in a role or environment as needed.

 1. SSH into your node and run `chef-client` this will deploy supermarket.

         ssh some-user@someserver.com
         chef-client